INFOCUS FILM SCHOOL EXPANDS, INVESTS IN FUTURE OF CANADIAN FILMMAKERS

 FOR IMMEDIATE RELEASE

-In a bold move, InFocus Film School, located in Vancouver’s Gastown area, is expanding to its second campus in the city, aiming to open doors in spring 2021.
+In a bold move, InFocus Film School, located in Vancouver’s Gastown area, is expanding to its second campus in the city.
 To InFocus Film School Executive Director Steve Rosenberg, this is not only a testament to the strength of Canada’s film industry, but a sign of hope for an even greater future.

 InFocus Film School has managed to keep doors open and provide elite training to future filmmakers.
 Adapting to remote learning and COVID-friendly on-campus protocols, the school continues to funnel new filmmakers into Canada’s workforce.
 Their students have been hired by locally operated production companies like Warner Bros., Mainframe Studios, Hallmark Films, Disney and more in 2020.
 As a result, inquiries to study on campus have, to their surprise, skyrocketed.